Home | Browse Topics | Family law | Relationships and break-ups | Applying for a dissolution

 Family Court Rules 2002, rules 345, 346, 348

-If one partner disagrees with the dissolution and wishes to appear in front of a judge or defend the proceedings, that party must either file a request for an appearance (Form FP 19), or file a defence (Form G12), within 21 days of being served with a copy of the application for dissolution.
+That person has to either file a request for an appearance (Form FP 19), or file a defence (Form G12), within 21 days of being served with a copy of the application for dissolution.

 It is difficult for one partner to defend an application for a Dissolution Order unless they can show that they and their partner have not been separated for at least two years.
-It won’t be enough if that one partner doesn’t want the relationship to end.
+It won’t be enough if one partner just doesn’t want the relationship to end.

 Did this answer your question?